Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 It’s entirely possible for you to secure media publicity for your photography business without having established media contacts or journalist friends.

 Strong contacts can help you to have your pitches and emails noticed, yes.
-But, what matters more to almost all journalists is whether what you have to share is worthy of their attention and whether the story, the news or information will interest their audience.
+But, what matters more to almost all journalists is whether what you have to share is worthy of their attention and whether the story, the news or the information will interest their audience.

 So, focus on providing the journalists you reach out to with relevant, interesting and timely information.
 Not knowing them beforehand should not necessarily work against you!